LChettia/my-first-project/README.md

-# my-first-project
+# My First Project
-practice repository for learning about github in Web interface
+This is a learning practice repository for learning about github in Web Interface.